singingwolfboy/netlify-home/_posts/2015-10-20-netlify-news-no-6.md

 Netlify now automatically sets up redirects to handle pretty, canonical URLs.

- If your source file is called /about.html, netlify will rewrite internal links in your HTML files to /about and automatically redirect /about/ to /about
+ If your source file is called /about.html, Netlify will rewrite internal links in your HTML files to /about and automatically redirect /about/ to /about

  If your source file is /about/index.html, then we’ll rewrite internal links to /about/ and automatically redirect /about to /about/